Coming Out Advice for Gay, Lesbian, and Bisexual People

 - Start with someone close to you who you can trust.
 You don’t have to come out to everyone at once.
 You can first come out to a close friend, a co-worker, or a family member who you are confident will be more open to this.
 This can give you an ally and someone to go to if you are rejected by someone.
 It can also give you confidence that you can come out to people and be accepted at the same time.

 - Don’t assume that you know how others will react.
 People make statements about topics that they are unfamiliar with, without thinking about what they are actually saying.
 People that you are around might make statements that leave you feeling insecure about coming out to them.
 Just know that many of these same people will be supportive when you come out to them.
-Like many other topics such as racist jokes, people become more sensitive about them when they have a personal reason to be.
-Give them a reason to question this.

 - Being rejected hurts, but you can find acceptance.
 Being rejected is the biggest fear that many have before coming out.
 Just know that the long-term benefits of coming out outweigh the short-term benefits of staying closeted.
 Hiding a part of yourself from the world can hurt more than the rejection itself.
 If you are rejected, understand that people don’t know how they should react.
 Many times this rejection does not last forever.
 People often need some time and space to be given to them so that they can process the information and put it into perspective.